 Google Sheets, available as part of both consumer Gmail and organization-wide G Suite, allows users to easily create trend charts of anything with a valid Google Finance ticker symbol.
-This is done using the GOOGLEFINANCE function.
+Bitcoin happens to have a symbol.

-Google Sheets Bitcoin Price vs Gold Price Chart
+Bitcoin Price Chart vs Current Gold Price

-=GOOGLEFINANCE(“BTCUSD”, “price”, DATE(2017,1,1), DATE(2017,12,31), “DAILY”)
+=GOOGLEFINANCE(“BTCUSD”, “price”, DATE(2017,1,1), DATE(2018,12,31), “DAILY”)

 The GOOGLEFINANCE function does not support commodities such as gold.
 Because of this, we used a simple INDEX function to import the current price of gold from Packetizer.
 The formula was dragged down for all 365 days in 2017.
 That formula is:

 The resulting visualization of these two columns of data is the following Google Sheets chart.
 It is the daily Bitcoin price compared to the current gold price.
 If you hover your cursor across the bars, the daily Bitcoin prices will display.

 Note: the chart may take up to 15 seconds to load from Google Docs.
 Here is a link to the Google Sheet, which includes a full screen view of the chart.

 Not surprisingly, there’s a noticeable correlation between interest in the search term “bitcoin” and the Bitcoin price chart.
 As interest in a commodity grows (even a virtual commodity), so does demand.
 As demand rises, given a constant supply, prices rise.